pmqueiroz/import-holmes/readme.md

 # or
 npm add --location=global import-holmes
 ```
-> **Warning** if your intention is use the core functions in your project consider not using global install
+> **Warning** if your intention is to use the core functions in your project consider not using global install

 ### Cli